-ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) Measure T-5: Increase ZEV adoption by businesses to 10% by 2030 and 80% by 2045.
+ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO2e) Measure 1 T-5: Increase ZEV adoption by businesses to 10% by 2030 and 80% by 2045.
 T 5.1 Work with stakeholders to develop and implement a plan for City-supported accelerated fleet electrification.
 As part of the plan, identify opportunities for accelerated fleet electrification and promote ZEV/EV adoption within business fleets.
 2030: 3,161 2045: 37,461 T 5.2 Identify incentives for accelerated business fleet electrification and communicate that information to local businesses. - T 5.3 Engage with local employers and business fleet owners in the City to identify opportunities for accelerated fleet conversion to ZEV/EV.
-Provide information on the requirements of the Advanced Clean Fleets rule and available funding sources for fleet replacements (e.g., LCFS, Clean Truck and Bus Voucher).
-T 5.4 Develop and maintain a collaborative of stakeholders (e.g., local major employers, commercial business) to lead the creation of best practices and the pursuit of funding for ZEV/EV infrastructure as well as public and private zero-emission business vehicle fleets.
-T 5.5 Conduct an inventory of business vehicle fleets in Hayward and identify employers and businesses subject to the Advanced Clean Fleets rule as well as those to target for accelerating ZEV/EV adoption.
-Measure T-6: Transition 15% of off-road equipment to zero-emission by 2030 and 80% by 2045.
-T 6.1 Support and promote CARB's regulations requiring most newly manufactured small off-road engines such as those found in leaf blowers, lawn mowers, and other equipment to be zero emission starting in Model Year 2024.
+Provide information on the requirements of the Advanced Clean Fleets rule and available funding sources for fleet replacements (e.g., LCFS, Clean Truck and Bus Voucher). - T 5.4 Develop and maintain a collaborative of stakeholders (e.g., local major employers, commercial business) to lead the creation of best practices and the pursuit of funding for ZEV/EV infrastructure as well as public and private zero-emission business vehicle fleets. - T 5.5 Conduct an investigation of business vehicle fleets in Hayward and identify employers and businesses subject to the Advanced Clean Fleets rule as well as those to target for accelerating ZEV/EV adoption. - Measure 1 T-6: Transition 15% of off-road equipment to zero-emission by 2030 and 80% by 2045.
+T 6.1 Support and enforce CARB's regulations requiring most newly manufactured small off-road engines such as those found in leaf blowers, lawn mowers, and other equipment to be zero emission starting in Model Year 2024.
 Phase 2 of the regulations will be implemented in Model Year 2028, when the emission standards for generators and large pressure washers will be zero.
-In addition, work with Hayward Chamber of Commerce to disseminate information regarding the regulation to impacted businesses (e.g., lawn equipment dealers, commercial landscapers, construction companies) and promote transition of equipment sales and equipment use to electric alternatives.
-2030: 4,312 2045: 22,542 Т 6.2 Develop and implement a plan to replace all City owned end-of-life off-road equipment with zero-emission equipment.
+2030: 4,312 2045: 22,542 T 6.2 Develop and implement a plan to replace all City owned end-of-life off-road equipment with zero-emission equipment.
 Plan should include evaluation of current City-owned equipment, alternative low or zero-emission options, prioritize equipment to replace first (e.g., largest GHG emission reduction potential), and a timeline for replacements that align with goals and feasibility of replacement.
-T 6.3 Develop an Off-road Equipment Replacement Program and Outreach Campaign that provides information to contractors, residents, and fleet operators in Hayward regarding alternatives to fossil-fueled off-road equipment, public health and safety benefits of alternative equipment technology, and funding opportunities available (i.e., Clean Off-Road Equipment Voucher Incentive Program [CORE], Zero-Emission Landscaping Equipment Incentive Programs).
+T 6.3 Develop an Off-road Equipment Replacement Program and Outreach Campaign that provides information to contractors, residents, and fleet operators in Hayward regarding alternatives to fossil-fueled off-road equipment, public health and safety benefits of alternative equipment technology, and funding opportunities available (i.e., Clean Off-Road Equipment Voucher Incentive Program [CORE]).
 T 6.4 Partner with BAAQMD to identify funding opportunities to encourage residents to replace gas-powered landscaping equipment and off-road engines with zero emission equipment.
 T 6.5 Partner with BAAQMD to develop a rebate and incentive program for upgrading off-road equipment and switching to biofuels.
 T 6.6 Conduct a study to assess the technological and economic feasibility of replacing the Cityowned off-road equipment fleets.
-T 6.7 Conduct an inventory of major off-road equipment fleets in Hayward and identify fleets with highest decarbonization potential.
+T 6.7 Conduct an investigation of major off-road equipment fleets in Hayward and identify fleets with highest decarbonization potential. -